Integrity Building Inspections

 Who can measure Radon?

-At the present time a new law was just signed by the Kansas Governor that went into effect July 1, 2011 regarding measurement and mitigation providers.
-Gary Martin with Integrity Building Inspections is licensed by both KDHE and is certified by NEHA-NRPP.
-There are no laws in Missouri regulating Radon measurements but bills have been introduced with similar language.
-The Kansas State University is part of the Midwest Universities Radon Consortium along with the University of Minnesota for administering NEHA and NRPP certifications.
+At the present time there are no laws concerning who can test for Radon in Missouri.
+In the State of Kansas a law went into effect July 1, 2011 regarding measurement and mitigation providers.
+Gary Martin with Integrity Building Inspections is licensed by both KDHE and NRPP.
+The Kansas State University is part of the Midwest Universities Radon Consortium along with the University of Minnesota for administering NRPP certifications.
 EPA and Kansas have recognized two Radon Certification Programs in the US:

-- US EPA selected pilot Radon proficiency program.
+US EPA selected pilot Radon Proficiency Program when under NEHA.

 Radon technicians should be certified and licensed by either your State or by one of these two Radon certification programs or both.
-Gary Martin with Integrity Building Inspections is CERTIFIED with NEHA-NRPP ID # 105598RT for both measurement and analysis of the results.
-There are only 17 people with both required certifications in the Kansas City area - everyone else should be sending their results out to a third party for analysis*.
+Gary Martin with Integrity Building Inspections is CERTIFIED with NRPP ID # 105598RT for both measurement and analysis of the results and with State of Kansas KDHE # KS-MS-0057.
+There are only 24 people with both required certifications in the Kansas City area - everyone else should be sending their results out to a third party for analysis*.
 Make sure your measurement provider has both Standard (S) and Analytic (A) certifications with their certification organization.
 There is more than one type of certification.

-Gary is also CERTIFIED with NEHA-NRPP for Radon Mitigation ID # 106196RMT and hold State of Kansas KDHE certifications No KS-MS-057 for Radon measurement and KS-MI-0013 for Radon mitigation services.
+Gary is also CERTIFIED with NRPP for Radon Mitigation ID # 106196RMT and holds State of Kansas KDHE certification for Radon Mitigation # KS-MI-0013.

 If you want to schedule Gary for Radon education, training, or demonstrations for your group or class, just e-mail or call.
 Gary has held many training sessions to help inform the public about Radon and it's risks.